• Skip to primary navigation

 Should I baste the chicken breasts?

 It is not necessary to baste the chicken.
 The skin on the breast help keep them juicy.
 And the bones in the bone in breasts add to the moisture.
 Also, every time you open the oven, the temperature lowers and the length of cook time could be affected.
-This could dry out the chicken.
+This could result in dry chicken breast.
 Spoon the juices over the cooked chicken breast before serving.

 Should I remove the skin from the chicken breast?

-No, leave it on.
+For best results, leave it on.
 The skin keep the meat juicy.
-If you are concerned about the additional fat or calories, just remove the skin after they have cooked.
+If you are concerned about the additional fat or calories, just remove the skin after they have cooked

 chicken breasts, olives, tomatoes, onions, feta in dutch oven.